 Reporting Requirements Instead, sales of physical gold or silver must be reported on Schedule D of Form 1040 of your tax return.
 For sales of gold ingots and ingots to be considered declarable, each individual piece of ingots must have a fineness of at least.
 When you want to buy gold and silver tax-free, don't forget that certain states charge a sales tax, even if you shop online.
 Learn what transactions selling gold, platinum, palladium and silver bullion must be reported to the IRS (for tax purposes) and what type of bullion purchases are governed by current anti-money laundering laws (applicable to suspicious or high-volume transactions in cash and cash equivalents).

+For more information on investing in gold, be sure to check out our Gold IRA comparison chart for more information on the different types of gold investments available.
 When you sell gold, silver, and other precious metals, you may wonder if you must pay sales tax.
 This price difference between the starting price of the precious metal and its final selling price is considered capital gain.
 With Bullion Exchanges, you can learn to sell and buy gold and silver tax-free without losing your privacy.
 Bullion dealers are not required to report any bullion purchase transaction that complies with the regulations to any government agency.

 It is at the discretion of each company to track and report any suspicious activity, cash or structured payment equivalent to cash for physical products in precious metal ingots.
 Most competent high-volume ingot dealers want to avoid the need for manual inspections, which would be daily, which could result in additional costs, time and energy requirements on the part of ingot dealer staff in order to properly report any suspicious transactions involving the purchase of gold, platinum, palladium, silver bars or other customer purchase transactions to government agencies.
 You can buy gold and silver tax-free at Bullion Exchanges online if you order in Alaska, Delaware, New Hampshire, Montana, and Oregon.
 When reporting any of the transactions mentioned above, there are specific forms that precious metals traders must complete.